lynaghk/todoFRP/todo/hlisp-javelin/README.md

 ## DOM Elements

 In an HLisp+Javelin application like this one, DOM elements have only one role: they are an I/O (Input/Output) mechanism.
 When the elements are first inserted into the page they are conveying output to the user.
-The user may then interact with the program, supplying input which is passed to the underlying FRP state machinery.
+The user may then interact with these elements (clicking on them, entering text into input boxes, etc.).
+These interactions result in events which are the input passed to the underlying FRP state machinery.
 Changes to the FRP state may then propagate via reactive behaviors to cause changes to DOM elements, thereby conveying this new output to the user.

 This suggests a very simple model for DOM interactions:

 * Input is collected via event listeners on the DOM elements.
 The event handlers do nothing more than process the event and pass information to the underlying FRP state machine.
 * Output is the result of FRP propagation from the state machine after a change in the application's state.